drounce/GlacialLakeHazards/README.md

 - Check the mass movement trajectories to ensure that the DEM and Landsat images are properly lined up at high elevations.
 It's possible that they are not perfectly aligned, which can cause a prone area to fall down the wrong side of the ridge.
 While this does not commonly occur, it's important to check.
 - The prone area files in the Matlab scripts are binary (1 = prone area, 0 = not prone)

+If you request, the "write_gdalfiles" function, i.e., please contact me as the scripts are too large to upload to github.
+However, you should be able to replace the writing of the files with whatever functions you used to export geotiff's from Matlab.